-Our MPA general website is undergoing close review and update this year, along with the college's main website.
+Our MPA general website will also get a close review and update this year.
 We continue to extend our marketing and promotion into social media outlets involving closer coordination with our alumni database.

-Faculty and Staff We need to continue efforts to stabilize the faculty staffing and rotation system.
+Faculty and Staff

+We need to continue efforts to stabilize the faculty staffing and rotation system.
 Our goal is to be able to staff the Core classes each year with continuing faculty.
 For a host of reasons we may not wish to, however we need the capacity to do so.
 While a rich offering of electives taught by adjuncts will always be desired and important, we need to reduce our dependence on them for teaching our most critical subject areas.
 Comments in our surveys also indicate that this would also help with student satisfaction.
-Adequate faculty and a good rotation plan provides stable faculty student advising, coherent opportunities for the faculty to stay current on topical policy issues and research through sabbatical opportunities, and sets the stage for rational and non-disruptive succession planning for MPA faculty periodically to assume the Director's duties.
+Adequate staff and rotation plan provides stable faculty student advising, coherent opportunities for the faculty to stay current on topical policy issues and research through sabbatical opportunities, and sets the stage for rational and non-disruptive succession planning for MPA faculty periodically to assume the Director's duties.